rustinphares/pdf2htmlEXwiki/Download-Docker-Image.md

 At the moment the `pdf2htmlEX` docker image uses the following directories:

-1. The docker container's 'working directory' is `/`.
-This means unless you use the [`docker run` `-w` command line switch](https://docs.docker.com/engine/reference/commandline/run/#set-working-directory--w), `pdf2htmlEX` expects all files to be located in the `/` directory. ([At some point in the future, we plan to change the docker container's default working directory to `/pdf`](https://github.com/pdf2htmlEX/pdf2htmlEX/issues/65)).
+1. The docker container's 'working directory' is `/pdf`.
+This means unless you use the [`docker run` `-w` command line switch](https://docs.docker.com/engine/reference/commandline/run/#set-working-directory--w), `pdf2htmlEX` expects all files to be located in the `/pdf` directory.

 2. The `pdf2htmlEX` 'data directory' is `/usr/local/share/pdf2htmlEX`.
 This directory contains the `css`, `js`, and `manifest` files which are used to create the output `html`.
 Most users will not need to change these files, however you can use your own versions of these files by mounting your own directory over the `/usr/local/share/pdf2htmlEX` directory inside the docker container.
 (If you do this you *must* also mount your own copy of the 'poppler data'... see below).